k8ssrilanka/smokeping-kubernetes/README.md

 2. size of your storage.
 I have given 2GB more than sufficient for a home configuration
 3. your workload node if you are using more than one node.
 Modify nodeAffinity
 4. your time zone - name: TZ value: "Australia/Melbourne"
+5. Service config you can use a nodeport or leave it default and expose via traefik ingress resource